Looking for some gift ideas that the DIYer in your life will love? This gift guide has some great tools that will make their DIY projects easier.

 If you’re looking to save some time painting, this paint sprayer* is the best one I have ever used.
 And I’ve used a lot of them!

 There are 3 different air paint sprayers (that connect to my air compressor) plus a large airless paint sprayer (for painting rooms) sitting in my garage as we speak.
 Now that I’ve found this one, the others will all be getting donated to my local Habitat for Humanity ReStore.
-Well, expect for the large one…it works…it’s just a pain to clean, so I only used it for really big jobs.
+Well, except for the large one…it works…it’s just a pain to clean, so I only used it for really big jobs.

 This little guy plugs in (air compressor not required!) and did a great job of painting my Halloween pirate ship.
 It’s even easy to clean!
 I LOVE it!